 Susan Cain, Quiet: The Power of Introverts in a World That Can’t Stop Talking

 Noise is a factor.
-With five experiments, scientists demonstrated that a moderate ambient noise such as that a crowded coffee shop enhances creative productivity and performance.
-A higher level noise reduce participants ability to complete creative tasks.
+With five experiments, scientists demonstrated that moderate ambient noise such as a crowded coffee shop enhances creative productivity and performance.
+A higher level of noise reduces participants’ ability to complete creative tasks.
 Even at moderate noise levels, productivity decreased on tasks that required more detail-oriented work.

 What about physical health?
 If mental health wasn’t enough of a factor, sickness was also found to be more common in open office spaces.
-The study compared seven office configurations and found open office and shared desks to be the most risky.
+The study compared seven office configurations and found the open office and shared desks to be the riskiest.

 Case Study: Pixar